We grow, produce and bottle our oils on the estate to bring you the best in extra virgin, first cold pressed olive oils.

 From there the olives are delivered into the grinder where they are crushed whole, pit and all.
 In fact the pit acts as a natural preservative when the olive is crushed whole.

 The vertical hydraulic press then exerts pressure on the fully stacked tower of mats squeezing the oil out of the paste, spread on the mats, resulting in our Extra Virgin First Cold Pressed Koronekes® Olive Oil.
 When the pressing is over a residue containing the detritus of the pit and some of the olive’s skin remains.
-It is often recycled in Crete, many traditional households still use it as a combustible for heating, the « pirina »; we use it as a fertilizer.
+It is often recycled in Crete, many traditional households still use it as a combustible for heating, the « pirina », or olive cake; we use it as a fertilizer.

 The oils at this stage are still cloudy.
 We have chosen to use natural decantation to seperate the oil from the water it contains.
 After settling for some hours, lighter than water, the oil rises to the top of our decanters.
 This system allows for a higher quality product.
 The oil produced preserves the original characteristics of the fruit, namely its rich, fruity flavor.